02 Feb From Nothing to Something | Feb 2016

 After an hour I had taken only 20 photos, most of which were test photos, experimenting with camera settings to obtain correct exposures.

-I’ll admit that I was beginning to feel discouraged.
+I’ll admit that I was beginning to feel a bit discouraged.
 After visiting each of my hot spots, I had found no birds.

 Then suddenly, a Bewick’s Wren landed on a nearby branch and began singing.